launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag.html.markdown

 - `variation_type` - (Required) The feature flag's variation type: `boolean`, `string`, `number` or `json`.

 - `variations` - (Required) List of nested blocks describing the variations associated with the feature flag.
 You must specify at least two variations.
 To learn more, read [Nested Variations Blocks](#nested-variations-blocks).

+- `default_on_variation` - (Optional) The value of the variation served when the flag is on for new environments.
+Required if `default_off_variation` is set.
+Flag configurations in existing environments will not be changed.

+- `default_off_variation` - (Optional) The value of the variation served when the flag is off for new environments.
+Required if `default_on_variation` is set.
+Flag configurations in existing environments will not be changed.

 - `description` - (Optional) The feature flag's description.